 Sever's Disease or calcaneal apophysitis is a common cause of heel pain in children.
-Unlike the heel pain known as plantar fasciitis that occurs in adults which is worse in the morning as dissapates with walking, walking usually makes the pain worse.
+While plantar fasciitis is worse in the morning and gets better with walking, walking usually make the pain of Sever's Disease worse.

 Children who play sports are most at risk for Sever's Disease through overuse and stress on the heel bone.
 When the heel plate has not fully closed, muscle strain and inflamed tissue can result particularly for kids involved in soccer, track, or basketball.
 This is commonly found in boys 10-15 and girls 8-13.